AviatrixSystems/Docs/HowTos/tgw_plan.rst

 ==========================================      ==========
 **Setting**                                     **Value**
 ==========================================      ==========
 Account Name                                    An `Aviatrix account <http://docs.aviatrix.com/HowTos/aviatrix_account.html#account>`_ that corresponds to an IAM role or account in AWS.
 This account is for launching Transit gateway.
-It does not need to be the same account as TGW creator.
+It does not need to be the same account as Transit Gateway creator.
 Gateway Namen                                   Select a Transit GW from the drop down menu.
 ==========================================      ==========

 6. (Optional) Attach Aviatrix Transit GW to TGW
 ------------------------------------------------------------------

-This step attaches the Aviatrix Edge VPC to the TGW and the Aviatrix Edge Domain, thus allowing the Aviatrix Transit GW to send and receive packets from TGW.
+This step attaches the Aviatrix Edge VPC to the Transit Gateway and the Aviatrix Edge Domain, thus allowing the Aviatrix Transit GW to send and receive packets from Transit Gateway.

-Note there is no IPSEC tunnel between TGW and the Aviatrix Transit GW, the Aviatrix GW behaves as an EC2 instance in a Spoke VPC (The Aviatrix edge VPC) attached to the TGW, as shown in the diagram below.
+Note there is no IPSEC tunnel between Transit Gateway and the Aviatrix Transit GW, the Aviatrix GW behaves as an EC2 instance in a Spoke VPC (The Aviatrix edge VPC) attached to the Transit Gateway, as shown in the diagram below.

 |transit_complete|